Medications and Supplements in hEDS

 Chronic pain is often the first and most persistent concern in hEDS.
 A multimodal approach using pharmacologic and nonpharmacologic interventions is best.
 Pain in hEDS is often multifactorial—nociceptive, neuropathic, and centrally sensitized—and typically responds poorly to simple analgesics alone.

-First-line agents: Acetaminophen, NSAIDs (or COX-2 inhibitors, used cautiously due to gastrointestinal and bleeding risks)
+First-line agents: Acetaminophen, NSAIDs (or COX-2 inhibitors, used cautiously due to gastrointestinal and bleeding risks).
+Because connective tissue fragility may increase the risk of gastrointestinal bleeding, tendon injury, and bruising, NSAID use should be closely monitored.

 Neuropathic pain: SNRIs (e.g., duloxetine), TCAs, gabapentin, pregabalin